-Symptom

-Problem

-Solution
+Symptom Problem Solution

 Sulfated or worn-out batteries.
+See your authorized servicing dealer or engine distributor.

 Blown fuse.

-See your authorized servicing dealer or engine distributor.

 Replace fuse.

+DPSG,CD03523,50 -19-22JAN07-2/2

 Displaying Of Diagnostic Trouble Codes (DTCs)

 There are several different methods for displaying both stored and active DTCs from the ECU via a fault lamp or a diagnostic gauge on the electronic instrument panel.